- Thai Christian Foundation is partnering with the PanRak Foundation, which is registered in Thailand.

 Thai Christian Foundation (TCF) works to partner, support, and encourage dynamic organizations while being available to inspire, develop, and launch new creative avenues to share God's love in tangible ways.

-Christian Communications Institute (CCI) was founded by Allan and Joan Eubank with the support of the Thai Christian Foundation in 1980 to communicate the gospel through Thai Culture .
-CCI intends to uses every art form possible, both modern and … Learn More
+Christian Communications Institute (CCI) was founded by Allan and Joan Eubank with the support of the Thai Christian Foundation in 1980 to communicate the gospel through Thai Culture and are today a part of Payap University.
+CCI intends to uses … Learn More

 As students accomplish the grades available to them in the more rural and remote areas of Thailand and along the Thai-Burma (Myanmar) border, TCF/Pan Rak desires to partner with these students in their journey to learn and grow.
 By helping … Learn More